-The hierarchy of the tree is marked by control records.
+Control records mark the hierarchy of the tree.
 A push control record (a record containing the push opcode) indicates an increase in the depth of the tree.
 A push control record drops you down one level in the tree.
 A pop control record (a record containing a pop opcode) returns you to the previous level of hierarchy.
 All records between a push and a pop represent sibling nodes at the same level of hierarchy.
 Other control records include: instance definition, instance reference, push subface, pop subface, push attribute, and pop attribute.